-In certain circumstances, U.S. persons that invest in PFICs may make elections to help mitigate the adverse tax consequences of the Default Rule.
+U.S. persons that invest in PFICs may, in certain circumstances, make elections to help mitigate the adverse tax consequences of the Default Rule.

-1. Qualified electing fund (QEF) Election
+1. QEF Election

-A U.S. investor may be able to make a QEF election with respect to their PFIC investments if the PFIC agrees to make certain information available to the investor on an annual basis.
+A U.S. investor may be able to make a "qualified electing fund" (QEF) election with respect to their PFIC investments if the PFIC agrees to make certain information available to the investor on an annual basis.
 Under the QEF election, the U.S. person effectively elects to include in each year's income his/her pro rata share of the PFIC's ordinary earnings and net capital gains.

-If a QEF election is properly made, it can help reduce the adverse tax effects of the Default Rule on a U.S. person by allowing the investor to be taxed at longterm capital gain rates on some portion of their return from the PFIC investment and by avoiding interest charges.
+If a QEF election is properly made, it can help reduce the adverse tax effects of the Default Rule on a U.S. investor by allowing the investor to be taxed at long-term capital gain rates on some portion of their return from the PFIC investment and by avoiding interest charges.